Herbes de Provence Chicken

 Pat dry the chicken with a paper towel.
 Add a few shakes of pepper.

 In a small bowl, combine the herbs, preserved lemon paste and oil to form a rough paste.
 Apply the mixture to the thighs, under and over the skin, and to the underside.
-You may need to unroll the thighs slightly to reach the nooks and crannies.
+Unroll the thighs slightly to reach the nooks and crannies.
 Get in there.

 Place snugly in a small, sealed container and marinate in the fridge for 20-30 minutes or longer (even overnight) for stronger flavor.
 Bring to room temperature before baking.